celsiusnarhwal/RIL/docs/fontawesome/index.md

 [Font Awesome](https://fontawesome.com) is a library of over 50,000[^1] icons in several different styles, including over 400 icons for popular brands.

+!!! info "RIL only supports Font Awesome 6 for now"
+    Font Awesome 7 support is planned.
+Keep an eye on [this GitHub issue](https://github.com/celsiusnarhwal/RIL/issues/3) for updates.

 ## Usage

 Font Awesome icons can be used via `#!python icons.fontawesome` or `#!python icons.fa`.
 There's no functional